 Why are Codiac Transpo buses still running?

 Codiac Transpo is considered an essential service for front-line/critical workers.
 Many steps have been taken to promote social distancing and reduce risk of spreading COVID-19.
-Residents should avoid using public transit unless it is absolutely required.

 Are city parks open?